 Click here for more information on Dutch legislation and insurance options.

 - Upload a passport photo for your Campus Card

 The Campus Card is more than a means of identification and is used for many facilities on campus.
-Upload a passport photo using your NetID (the login credentials used in the online application portal Osiris).
+Upload a passport photo using your NetID (the login credentials used in the online application portal MyTUDelft).